Coronavirus update: Advice for applicants

 Term will start on 28 September 2020 for the majority of students.
 We will be in touch with those students who have different start dates.

-Your teaching will be supplemented by Blackboard, the libraries and access to an array of online resources to support your study.
+Your online teaching will be supplemented by access to an array of online resources to support your study.

 Accessing the campus